Crowdfunding or crowd funding

 • to provide comprehensive representation throughout the licensing procedure before the NBS, up to the actual granting of the licence.

-Highgate has a long-standing interest in financial regulation and capital markets, an area in which crowdfunding regulation clearly falls.
+Highgate has a long-standing interest in financial regulation and capital markets, an area in which the regulation of crowdfunding clearly falls.
 Our expertise in this area is evidenced by our recent success in the prestigious Law Firm of the Year 2024 competition, in which Highgate, in addition to winning the Tax Law category, also won the Capital Markets category.

 If you have any questions about the legal regulation of crowdfunding, please do not hesitate to contact our experts: